Hoenson

 So, for programming (and most daily computing) I use the ThinkPad X220 (released in ).
 It has great hardware support, the keyboard is near perfect, it’s durable, it looks cool, it’s easily repairable and upgradable, and so on.
 It doesn’t have great specs, but I have upgraded it to 16 GB memory and swapped the HDD for an SSD.
 This makes it usable for most normal computing tasks and programming, especially if you’re using minimal software.

-And surprise, I have two of these.
+And surprise, I actually own two of these.

 Operating system